theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Boreas unfastened the door he had just barred, and walked straight in upon Electra, who lifted a wan and uncomprehending face to greet his entrance.

-"Lady”

-he said earnestly and respectfully,"
+"Lady” he said earnestly and respectfully,"

 I am your friend, and I have come to save you from wicked men; I beg you to come back to your home with me at once."

-But she could not understand him clearly; she only replied:"
+But she could not understand him clearly; she only replied:

-How can I come?
+"How can I come?
 He told me to wait here for him."

 There was no time for argument; begging her to pardon him, he lifted her in his arms and carried her out quickly into the garden, and by a side path and through some outhouses to a gate.

-"Lady,"

-he said,"

-you are in great danger; trust me, come with me, and I will save you.
+"Lady," he said," you are in great danger; trust me, come with me, and I will save you.
 I cannot carry you outside without attracting too much attention; you must walk with me, and I will help you along."

 She obeyed as if automatically, for the drug had disturbed the effect of hypnotic action; but it had also weakened her physically, and she walked with uncertain steps.
 He hurried her along as well as he could, half supporting and guiding her, until he felt himself out of immediate pursuit; and then he allowed her to walk more slowly.